nickmmark/ecmo-calculations/README.md

 * Blood is a non-Newtonian fluid - viscosity changes with shear
 * Cannula geometry is complex - mutiple stages with multiple holes complicates flow

 Thus it is more accurate to empirically measure the performance of each cannula.
 Each manufacturer provides the measured flow/pressure curves for each cannula.
 As a clinician it is necessary to consult the different cannula pressure/flow curves to determine the expected pressure drop and flow acheivable with a given ECMO configuration.
-Unfortunately this requires consulting many different PDFs to find the necessary information.
+Unfortunately this requires finding & consulting many different PDFs to find the necessary information.

-This is a simple web app that combines all the data together, making it easier to compare cannula and determine expected flows/pressure drops.
+I made a simple web app that combines all the data together, making it easier to compare different cannula and determine the expected flows/pressure drops.

 I used the published flow/pressure curves for each cannula, abstracting the data using [WebPlotDigitizer 4.0](https://apps.automeris.io/wpd4/) and plotted a polynomial curve to fit the datapoints.
 The polynomial curve fit with $R^{2}$ > 0.99 in all cases.